nhathpham/Scalable-Bird-Detection-Forecast/README.md

 ### Model training
 **Algorithm selection:**
-- Initial testing: evaluated several time series forecasting models on a sample of 50 species (700 models).
+- *Initial testing*: evaluated several time series forecasting models on a sample of 50 species (700 models).
 Narrowed down options to Prophet and Silverkite for performance and scalability
-- Comparison Silverkite and Prophet:
+- *Comparison Silverkite and Prophet*:
   + Both accept similar time series data and provide options for customizing seasonality, holidays, trend handling, and hyperparameter tuning.
   + Prophet uses a Bayesian approach to fit a model
   + Silverkite uses more traditional models such as a ridge, elastic net, and boosted trees
   + Both can model linear growth.
 Only Silverkite can handle square root and quadratic growth, while only Prophet can model logistic growth.
-- Fine-tune both models using parameter tuning via grid search, cross-validation, and parallel processing.
+- *Fine-tune both models* using parameter tuning via grid search, cross-validation, and parallel processing.
-- Final Choice: Prophet due to efficiency for broader forecasting.
+- *Final choice*: Prophet due to efficiency for broader forecasting.

 **Final Prophet model:**
 - Employ logistic growth for a saturating minimum, stabilizing values near limits